The history of microwaves

 Are microwaves any safer today than they were 80 years ago?

-Not really, because they use the same microwave technology that was used back in the 1930’s.
+Not really, this is because they use the same microwave technology that was used back in the 1930’s.
 Microwaves cook food by ripping apart their molecular bonds.
 They hurl high-frequency microwaves at the food which boils the moisture within food by whipping the water molecules at dizzying speeds, back-and-forth, with more than a billion reversals per second.
 This frantic form of friction fractures the natural food molecules, rearranging their chemical composition into weird new configurations which are unrecognizable to the human body.
 By destroying the molecular structures, the body cannot help but turn this material into waste, instead of using it to feed the body.

 A Swiss Study on Microwaves- Hans Hertel was the first scientist to conceive of, and carry out, a quality study on the effects of microwaved nutrients on the blood and physiology of human beings.
 This small but well-controlled study pointed the firm finger at a degenerative force of microwave ovens and the food produced within them.

 Working with fellow scientist Bernard H. Blanc of the Swiss Federal Institute of Technology and the University Institute for Biochemistry, Hertel not only conceived of the study and carried it out, but he was also one of the eight participants.
 “To control as many variables as possible, we selected eight individuals who were strict macrobiotic diet participants from the Macrobiotic Institute at Kientel, Switzerland,” Hertel explained.
 “We were all housed in the same hotel environment for eight weeks.
 There was no smoking, no alcohol and no sex.”
 Included in the test were one American, one Canadian and six Europeans.
 Hertel was the oldest at 64 years, with the other participants in their 20s and 30s.